JosiasStraesser/origin-backend-take-home-assignment/README.md

 I also created integration tests to guarantee the scenarios for each characteristic / type of insurance described in the challenge.

 ## Comments:
- - I adopted the use of objects instead of classes in the strategies and types of insurance, because the kotlin allows objects to receive interface implementation, thus not hindering the inversion of control in an evolution of the API.
+ - I adopted the use of objects instead of classes in the strategies and types of insurance, because kotlin allows objects to receive interface implementation, thus not hindering the inversion of control in an evolution of the API.

  - I created only integration tests as a quick way to guarantee the scenarios described in the challenge.
 A next step would be to use unit tests.